Dasheshka/openblog/README.md

 ## TODO

+- Stop using astro:assets, they are included in the bundle.
+Use external-only images
 - Favicons and manifest.json (will be handled by a user)
 - PhotoSwipe for RTE + check RTE for cloud images
 - Do something about articles preview